Analyzing Google Trends Data in Displayr

 From the chart we can draw two conclusions.
 First, interest peaked around the end of 2008.
 Second, there is a strong seasonal effect, with significant spikes around Christmas every year.

 Note that results are relative to the total number of searches at each time point, with the maximum being 100.
 We cannot infer anything about the volume of Google searches.
 But we can say that as a proportion of all searches blu-ray was about half as frequent in June 2008 compared to December 2008.
 See this link for more explanation about Google's methodology.

 Next I will illustrate the use of country codes.
 To do so I will find the search history for skiing in Canada and New Zealand.
-Results for individual regions can be obtained by entering a comma-separated list of region codes into the Geographic code(s) field of your Google Trends output options.
+Results for multiple countries can be obtained by setting Region to Multiple regions and entering a comma-separated list into the Region codes field of your Google Trends output options.

-The awkward part about geographical codes is that they are not always obvious.
+The awkward part about geographic codes is that they are not always obvious.
 Country codes consist of two letters, for example CA and NZ in this case.
-We could also use region codes such as US-CA for California.
-I find the easiest way to get these codes is to use this Wikipedia page.
+There is also the option to use state codes such as US-CA for California.
+I find the easiest way to get these codes is to look through the Region list, or to use this Wikipedia page.